quentinburgniard/reverse-proxy/README.md

 ## Get started
 Because VPS is a bit expensive, and ...

+- add the config file to docker daemon
 - Copy hosts locate in reverse-proxy/dev/hosts

 ## Nginx Amplify